-The radial profile of the hot gas temperature T_X is shaped by various heating mechanisms, including AGN feedback (Fabian, 2012), stellar feedback (Ciotti et al., 1991), and gravitational heating (Johansson et al., 2009).
-The theoretical aspects of the heating mechanisms are described in sections "Heating of the Mass Sources" and "AGN Heating".
+The radial profile of the hot gas temperature T_X is shaped by various heating mechanisms, including AGN feedback (Fabian 2012), stellar feedback (Ciotti et al. 1991), and gravitational heating (Johansson et al. 2009).
+The theoretical aspects of the heating mechanisms are described in Sections 4.3 and 4.7.

 Fig. 7 Examples of six different temperature profile types.
 The type and the example galaxy are specified in each plot.
 The data points in black are fitted with projected temperature profiles in blue, with the 3D model shown in a red dashed line.
-The inner red vertical line indicates r = 3 arcsec, where the AGN could affect the temperature measurement, and the outer red line indicates the maximum radius where the hot gas emission is reliably detected with an azimuthal coverage larger than 95 percent.
+The inner red vertical line indicates r = 3 arcsec, where the AGN could affect the temperature measurement, and the outer red line indicates the maximum radius where the hot gas emission is reliably detected with an azimuthal coverage larger than 95 per cent.
 The blue vertical line is at one effective radius.
-(Taken from Kim et al., 2020)
+Taken from Kim et al. (2020).

-Diehl and Statler (2008) reported the first systematic study of 36 ETGs.
-More recently, Kim et al. (2020) derived temperature profiles for a sample of 60 ETGs using the data products of the Chandra Galaxy Atlas (CGA, Kim et al., 2019a).
-They grouped them into six representative profile types (see Fig. 7).
-They are, in order of the number of galaxies included, "hybrid-bump" (rising at small radii and falling at large radii), "hybrid-dip" (falling at small radii and rising at large radii), "negative" (falling all the way), "positive" (rising all the way), "double-break" (falling at small radii, rising at intermediate radii, and falling again at large radii), and "irregular."
+Diehl & Statler (2008) reported the first systematic study of 36 ETGs.
+More recently, Kim et al. (2020) derived temperature profiles for a sample of 60 ETGs using the data products of the Chandra Galaxy Atlas (CGA, Kim et al. 2019a).
+They grouped them into six representative profile types (see Figure 7).
+They are, in order of the number of galaxies included, 'hybrid-bump' (rising at small radii and falling at large radii), 'hybrid-dip' (falling at small radii and rising at large radii), 'negative' (falling all the way), 'positive' (rising all the way), 'double-break' (falling at small radii, rising at intermediate radii, and falling again at large radii), and 'irregular'.
 The most common type is hybrid-bump.
-Together with the double-break type, they comprise 50 percent of the studied profiles.
-The main characteristic feature is that the temperature peaks at an intermediate radius, roughly a few percent of R{VIR} (the virial radius), and decreases both inward and outward from the peak.
-This behavior resembles that of the temperature profiles of galaxy groups and clusters, where however the peaks of T are observed at relatively larger radii, ~10% of R{VIR} (Vikhlinin et al., 2005; Sun et al., 2009).
+Together with the double-break type, they comprise 50 per cent of the studied profiles.
+The main characteristic feature is that the temperature peaks at an intermediate radius, roughly a few per cent of $R{\rm VIR}$ (the virial radius), and decreases both inward and outward from the peak.
+This behavior resembles that of the temperature profiles of galaxy groups and clusters, where however the peaks of T are observed at relatively larger radii, ~10% of $R{\rm VIR}$ (Vikhlinin et al. 2005; Sun et al. 2009).

-Further considering the characteristic temperature and radius of the peak, dip, and break (when scaled by the gas temperature and virial radius of each galaxy) and the observational limitation at the outskirts of the galaxies, Kim et al. (2020) proposed a universal temperature profile that may explain 72 percent (possibly up to 82 percent) of the ETG sample (Fig. 8).
-In this scheme, T_X peaks at $R{MAX} = 35\pm20$ kpc (or ~0.04 R{VIR}) and declines both inward and outward.
-The temperature dips (or breaks) at $R{\rm MIN}$ (or $R{\rm BREAK}$) = 3-5 kpc (or ~0.006 $R{\rm VIR}$).
-The mean slope between $R{\rm MIN}$ ($R{\rm BREAK}$) and $R{\rm MAX}$ is $\alpha = 0.3 \pm 0.1$ in $T{\rm X} \propto r^{\alpha}$.
-The temperature gradient inside $R{\rm MIN}$ ($R{\rm BREAK}$) varies widely, indicating different degrees of additional heating at small radii.
-The hot core of some ETGs with hybrid-dip, double-break, or negative profiles may be related to recent star formation.
+Further considering the characteristic temperature and radius of the peak, dip, and break (when scaled by the gas temperature and virial radius of each galaxy), and the observational limitation at the outskirts of the galaxies, Kim et al. (2020) proposed a universal temperature profile that may explain 72 per cent (possibly up to 82 per cent) of the ETG sample (Figure 8).
+In this scheme, T_X peaks at $R{MAX} = 35 \pm 20$ kpc (or ~0.04 R{VIR}) and declines both inward and outward.
+The temperature dips (or breaks) at R{MIN} (or R{BREAK}) = 3-5 kpc (or ~0.006 R{VIR}).
+The mean slope between R{MIN}

 Fig. 8 Left: Temperature (scaled by T{MAX}) against radius (scaled by R{VIR}) for all galaxies in the hybrid-bump and double-break types.
-Right: A schematic diagram of the proposed "universal" temperature profile.
-(Taken from Kim et al., 2020)
+Right: A schematic diagram of the proposed 'universal' temperature profile (taken from Kim et al. (2020)).